The stage of a cancer tells you how big it is and whether it has spread. It helps your doctor decide which treatment you need.

 There are two stages of metastasis:

-M1 means the cancer cells has spread to other parts of the body, or to lymph nodes outside the pelvis
+M1 means the cancer cells have spread to other parts of the body.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on: